 - If utilizing the Disability Access Service (DAS), all members of the party must join a Boarding Group first.
 Then speak to a cast member at the attraction for the rest of the process.

 Disney recommends selecting one member of your party to access the virtual queue.
 If multiple people try simultaneously, that may complicate your ability to secure a Boarding Group.
 We personally have tried using different My Disney Experience accounts on different phones at the same time to increase the chances.
-There aren't any penalties that we've experienced, and usually, after the first person secures the Boarding Group, the second person will stop trying.
+There aren't any penalties that we've experienced, and usually, after the first person secures the Boarding Group, an error comes up and the second person will stop trying.
 But we wouldn't recommend using the same account on different phones so you don't risk any issues.

 After Getting a Boarding Group

 You went through the process and got a backup Boarding Group — what does that mean?
 Backup Boarding Groups are only called if all of the initial groups have been called back and there is capacity for more riders.
-Don't get discouraged because backup Boarding Groups are regularly called!
+Don't get discouraged because backup Boarding Groups are still occasionally called!
 However, they also come with a higher possibility that your number might not be called (for instance, if the ride closes during the day for a significant amount of time).

 Not Receiving a Boarding Group